mbornet-hl/hl/README.md

   -2  : color brightness (normal : default)
   -3  : color brightness (bright)
   -4  : color brightness (underscore)
+  -5  : color brightness (blink, on some terminals)
   -A  : alternate colors when string matched by selection regex changes -I  : alternate colors when string matched by selection regex does not change
         Syntax for alternate options : -{A|I}[[s],c1c2...cn]